-In Normal mode, the load is controlled directly from the MCU through the SPI.
+In Normal mode, the loads are controlled directly from the MCU through the SPI.
 With a dedicated SPI command, it is possible to independently turn on and off several loads that are PWMed at the same frequency, and duty cycles with only one PWM signal.
-An analog feedback output provides a current proportional to the load current.
-The SPI is used to configure and to read the diagnostic status (faults) of high-side output.
+An analog feedback output provides a current proportional to each load current.
+The SPI is used to configure and to read the diagnostic status (faults) of the high-side output.
 The reported fault conditions are: open load, short-circuit to ground (OCLO-resistive and OCHI-severe short-circuit), thermal shutdown, and under/overvoltage.

-In Fail-safe mode, the load is controlled with dedicated parallel input pins.
+In Fail-safe mode, the loads are controlled with dedicated parallel input pins.
 The device is configured in default mode.